21 Table Mountain Maps

 THE SPRINGS OF TABLE MOUNTAIN

 Historically there were over 30 springs in the City Bowl.
-Depending on the amount of recent rain, sometimes water was forced out without need of pumps.
+Depending on the amount of recent rain, sometimes water rose out of the ground without need of pumps.

-Five of the springs still yield 5.9million litres of water daily.
-Until recently most of it ran out via underground rivers into Table Bay.
-However, since the 2017 drought, the Main Spring, now feeds Molteno Reservoir with 2 million litres a day.
+In recent times five of the springs still yield 5.9 million litres of water daily.
+Most of it ran out via underground rivers into Table Bay.
+However, since the 2017 drought the Main Spring now feeds Molteno Reservoir with 2 million litres a day.

 One stream runs beneath The Little Theatre in Gardens.
 During performances a noisy pump in the orchestra pit is turned off, and after the final curtain the stage manager has to turn it back on again to prevent the theatre from flooding.

 But many of the other rivers and springs may never be rediscovered.
 Rubble, concrete and old bones have seen to that.
 Before the 2017 water crisis the City of Cape Town had only 13 springs on their records.
 Parliament is sitting on two springs.

-A famous brand of mass-produced beer uses spring water in its production.
+A famous brand of mass-produced beer uses Table Mountain spring water in its production.

 Talking of water, one of the shabbiest municipal charms the City provides is the Turkish Baths in Long Street.
 Back in the day its plunge pool was fed by constantly running chilled mountain water.
 After a morning of steam and soaking, one's skin never felt more silky and snug.
 Until of course some tenderer 'upgraded' the pool.
 A pump was installed needing chemicals.
 The water became murky.
 The big brass pipe is still there waiting to reconnect us.

-Which brings us to this evolving map.
+Which brings us to this map.
 Created by public participation, it is part of a visionary project - Reclaim Camissa.
 "Camissa meaning 'the place of sweet waters' is the ancient Khoi name for Cape Town.
 Embedded lost and obscured within the city's fabric this vital ecological link still exists."

-Founder Caron van Zeil envisions bringing a progressive water management strategy to the city.
+Founder Caron von Zeil envisions bringing a progressive water management strategy to the city.
 A model to help the transformation of Cape Town into an equal society for everyone.

 The Mountain's Rear End